hfgolino/EGAnet/Readme.md

 References
 ============

 Golino, H. F., & Epskamp, S. (2017).
 Exploratory graph analysis: A new approach for estimating the number of dimensions in psychological research.
-PloS one, 12(6), e0174035.. doi: journal.pone.0174035
+PloS one, 12(6), e0174035. [doi: journal.pone.0174035](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0174035)

 Golino, H. F., & Demetriou, A. (2017).
 Estimating the dimensionality of intelligence like data using Exploratory Graph Analysis.
-Intelligence, 62, 54-70. doi: j.intell.2017.02.007
+Intelligence, 62, 54-70. [doi: j.intell.2017.02.007](https://www.sciencedirect.com/science/article/pii/S0160289616302240)

 Golino, H., Shi, D., Christensen, A. P., Garrido, L. E., Nieto, M. D., Sadana, R., & Thiyagarajan, J. A. (in press).
 Investigating the performance of Exploratory Graph Analysis and traditional techniques to identify the number of latent factors: A simulation and tutorial.
-Psychological Methods. doi: 10.31234/osf.io/gzcre
+Psychological Methods. [doi: 10.31234/osf.io/gzcre](https://psyarxiv.com/gzcre/)